ZionX42/rate-my-prompt/README.md

 Please follow the guidelines outlined in the `ai/RULES.md` file for coding standards and collaboration protocols.

+## Project Journal

+A detailed log of the project's journey, including progress, setbacks, and key decisions, is maintained in [`JOURNAL.md`](JOURNAL.md).

 ## API responses and middleware

 All API routes use a standardized JSON response contract: